About the Foundation

 The Foundation seeks major donations from corporations, the business community, from other foundations, as well as individual donations and planned gifts and bequests.
 The Foundation has raised more than $3.1 million since its incorporation including a successful $1.2 million capital campaign to help furnish the new Cupertino Library which was constructed with City funding and opened in 2004.

 The Foundation has established an endowment fund for the future financial needs of the Library and has produced a brochure entitled,”How You Can Help the Library through a Planned Gift” with information on planned gifts, gifts of stock, real estate, life insurance, deferred giving, charitable remainder unitrusts, charitable remainder annuities, charitable lead trusts, and bequests.
-The Foundation also encourages sponsorships, donations and gifts to the Library Enrichments Initiative.
+The Foundation also encourages sponsorships, donations and gifts to the Library Connected Community Initiative.

 The Foundation’s vision for the Cupertino Library is to encourage life-long learning and self-improvement through the Cupertino Library so that library users of all ages may become more knowledgeable and better informed, more enlightened and more proactive members of the community.
 The Foundation envisions the Cupertino Library as a world-class public library facility for: